kmesh-net/website/content/en/docs/setup/develop_with_kind.md

     Now, you are ready to deploy Kmesh in your local cluster.
 Feel free to follow the [Kmesh Quick Start](https://kmesh.net/en/docs/setup/quickstart/).
 ## Develop Kmesh in Kind
 You can follow the steps below to develop in kind:
+1. Build your code and docker image locally:
+    ```
+    make docker
+    ```
+    This will start a docker container named `kmesh-build` to build your code.
+Then, it will build the corresponding docker image.
+    You can also do this separately:
-+ Build your code locally:
+   1. Build your code locally:
        ```shell
        make build
        ```
-    This will start a docker container named `kmesh-build` to build your code.
-+ Build your docker image locally:
+   2. Build your docker image locally:
        ```shell
        docker build --build-arg arch=amd64 -f build/docker/kmesh.dockerfile -t $image_name .
        ```
        You should specify the `image_name`.
-+ Load the image to each cluster node
+2. Load the image to each cluster node
     ```shell
     kind load docker-image $image_name --name $cluster_name
     ```
     You should specify the `image_name` and `cluster_name`.
-+ Edit the Kmesh daemonset:
+3. Edit the Kmesh daemonset:
     Kmesh daemons are run as kubernetes `Daemonset`.
 You should modify the config of the daemonset, triggering a re-deployment.
     ```shell
     kubectl edit ds kmesh -n kmesh-system